 - Out-of-state tuitions were used unless in-state tuition was offered to all online students.

 - Tuition was calculated assuming full-time status.
-Unless otherwise stated, bachelor’s programs were assumed to require four years to complete and associate and master’s programs were assumed to require two years to complete.
+Unless otherwise indicated, bachelor’s programs were assumed to require four years to complete and master’s and associate programs were assumed to require two years to complete.